rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/hackathon-starter.md

         ```
 - C. RSKj
     - To install RSKj.
 See [Node Setup](#rskj-node-setup).
+- D. Solidity Version
+    - The latest solidity version supported on Rootstock is: `0.8.19`.

 Make sure to adapt the commands based on your system and preferences.
 Always refer to the official documentation for the latest and most accurate information: [Node.js Downloads](https://nodejs.org/en/download) and [npm documentation](https://docs.npmjs.com/).